styled-components/stylelint-processor-styled-components/README.md

 Licensed under the MIT License, Copyright © 2016 Maximilian Stoiber.
 See [LICENSE.md](./LICENSE.md) for more information!

-Based on Mapbox' excellent `stylelint-processor-markdown`
+Based on Mapbox' excellent [`stylelint-processor-markdown`](https://github.com/mapbox/stylelint-processor-markdown), thanks to @davidtheclark!